xuxiny17/oncoAnalysis/README.md

 insertion happened.

 The *mutTable* (analysis function) generates a simple table which illustrates the matrix output by the *mutChecker* function.
-The column names represent the base in original sequence, Role names represent the base in mutated sequence.
+The Role names represent the base in original sequence, Column names represent the base in mutated sequence.
 Used to check for example how many base A has mutated into base T. (In future updates, the table is expected to be made clearer.)

-*mutPlot* is a plotting function that plots the number of each base mutated comparing to the healthy sequence.
+The *mutPlot* is a plotting function that plots the number of each base mutated comparing to the healthy sequence.

 The *mutCompPlot* is a plotting function that visualizes the base number